Gutenberg

 ISBN: 978-83-68016-34-5

-In a traditional society, everyone has a role.
-Men and women do not simply obey customs – they fulfill the duties and enjoy the rights that culture gives them.
-This is its wisdom and its beauty.
+In traditional society, everyone has their role.
+Men and women do not merely adhere to customs – they fulfill duties and enjoy rights granted to them by culture.
+In this lies its own wisdom and its own beauty.

-The main character of Pearl Buck's novel "East Wind, West Wind" - Kwai-lan - is not a fighter or a revolutionary.
-She is a woman who is learning to think and understand herself.
+The main character of Pearl Buck's novel "East Wind: West Wind" – Kwei-lan – is not a fighter or a revolutionary.
+She is a woman who learns to reason and understand herself.

 Kwei-lan was born in China, where traditions are as strong as stone walls.
-She learned to obey, to preserve family honor, to be a worthy daughter and wife.
-But her husband, who received a Western education, showed her that it is possible to live differently – not by destroying the past, but by combining the best of traditions and the principles of common sense.
+She was taught to obey, to preserve family honor, to be a worthy daughter and wife.
+But her husband, who received a Western education, showed her that one could live differently – not by destroying the past, but by combining the best of traditions and principles of common sense.

 This book is about: